-Keynote presentation by Julia Christensen Hughes, Director of Teaching Support Services, University of Guelph at the 2005 Annual Conference of the Canadian Society for the Study of Higher Education held at the University of Western Ontario on May 29, 2005.
+Keynote presentation by Julia Christensen Hughes, Director of Teaching Support Services, University of Guelph at the 2005 Annual Conference of the Canadian Society for the Study of Higher Education held at Western University on May 29, 2005.
 This presentation discusses the results of the research she conducted with Dr. Donald McCabe on academic integrity at 15 Canadian universities.

 - Cheating and Plagiarism (PDF)

 Presentation by Debra Dawson, Director of the Teaching Support Centre in 2006 on the how Turnitin works including what sources it checks and potential benefits of using this internet plagiarism checking software.

 - Handling Cheating and Cheaters: An Informed Approach

 Article from Reflections by Frances Bauer, Ombuds Office